Article

 The breakdown:

-Sustainability in ecommerce has been on the rise in recent years, as more consumers become aware of the environmental and social impacts of their purchases.
+Sustainability in eCommerce has been on the rise in recent years, as more consumers become aware of the environmental and social impacts of their purchases.
 Ecommerce companies have responded by implementing sustainable practices such as using eco-friendly packaging materials, reducing carbon emissions from shipping, and sourcing products from socially and environmentally responsible manufacturers.
 Many brands are also transparently measuring, monitoring, and reporting on their environmental performance to identify opportunities for improvement and stay accountable to their shoppers.

-It’s not just about what ecommerce companies are doing.
+It’s not just about what eCommerce companies are doing.
 It’s about the way they’re helping customers make a greener choice as well, by offering shoppers the option to purchase products made from sustainable materials, such as organic cotton or recycled plastic.
 With single-use plastics on the way out, stores are encouraging shoppers to adopt more sustainable behaviors, such as reusable shopping bags or recycling products.

-The trend towards sustainability in ecommerce is expected to continue as consumers become more conscious of the impact of their shopping habits on the environment and society.
+The trend towards sustainability in eCommerce is expected to continue as consumers become more conscious of the impact of their shopping habits on the environment and society.

 The numbers: